-CDCR offers a pay bonus in addition to your regular salary for the following institutions.
-If you would like to be eligible for this additional pay please indicate it during your selection process.
+CDCR offers additional recruitment and retention pay as well as housing stipends at some of the priority prisons in addition to the regular salary.
+If you would like to be eligible for these additional bonuses please indicate it during your selection process.

 - High Desert State Prison (HDSP)

 - Pelican Bay State Prison (PBSP)